• Skip to primary navigation

 Ah, the close cousin of brown rice flour—white rice flour.
 Made from finely milled white rice, it offers a more subtle flavor and lighter texture.

-When substituting for brown rice flour, it's pretty straightforward: a one-to-one ratio does the trick.
+When using it as a brown rice flour substitute, it's pretty straightforward: a one-to-one ratio does the trick.

-Best for delicate pastries and light cakes where its subtleness can truly shine.
+Best for: White rice flour is a great choice for delicate pastries like strudels and gluten-free carrot cake cookies with cream cheese.
+It's also wonderful in light cakes such as cheesecake, where its subtleness can truly shine.

 2. Sorghum Flour